GerardoRodriguezB/Gun-Detection-In-Video-Using-Ultralytics-RT-DETR/README.md

 ```

+## Install PyTORCH

-If you have a GPU compatible with CUDA install
+If your machine has a CUDA compatible GPU, install:

 ```bash
 pip install torch==2.5.1 torchvision==0.20.1 torchaudio==2.5.1 --index-url https://download.pytorch.org/whl/cu118
 ```

-otherwise install the versions for CPU
+Otherwise, install the CPU versions:

 ```bash
 pip install torch==2.5.1 torchvision==0.20.1 torchaudio==2.5.1
 ```

+## Video Detection

-In `video` folder it's included a video o me with a toy gun, and the scene was processed achieving good results (in the repository is included the video already processed).In this repository is included the datasets (images and labels) used in this projects for training the model.
+The `video` folder includes a test video featuring the author holding a toy gun.
+This video was processed using the trained detector, and the resulting annotated video is also included in the repository as `toy_gun_processed.mp4`.